1

 Electric Vehicle Infrastructure & Readiness Plan

-The Estes Park Electric Vehicle Infrastructure and Readiness Plan (EV Plan) is complete and available for review.
-The Plan was discussed at the Town Board Study Session on January 26, 2021, and presented for adoption at the Town Board meeting on February 9, 2021.
+The Estes Park Electric Vehicle Infrastructure and Readiness Plan (EV Plan) was discussed at the Town Board Study Session on January 26, 2021, and presented for adoption at the Town Board meeting on February 9, 2021.
 For details of the Town Board discussion and adoption, please access the Boards & Meetings page.

 The EV Plan outlined the conditions in Estes Park that intersect aspects of the EV ecosystem, including infrastructure, fleet potential, and the policies in place.
 In October 2020, the Town Board added language to the Town Strategic Plan acknowledging EVs.
 This was a major step forward from a policy perspective and laid the supportive foundation needed to advance the EV Plan's Key Recommendations: